krypto5863/COM-Modular-Installer/index.md

 Meido can be a very complex game, and we’re here to make it simple.
 Since the great depression caused by the release of CM3D2, I’ve endeavored to fine tune and keep a clean game setup.
 This only becomes more difficult as the game ages and the amount of plugins and addons increase.
 Many issues arise from users making simple mistakes or people who suffer from brain deficits.
 This installer is designed to make things quick, easy, simple, safe and clean.
 You get to pick exactly what you want and discard what you do not.
 We’ll take care of the rest so you can right get in there and enjoy your meidos!

 ## Advisory!
 CMI is completely free and shall remain free for the foreseeable future!
-If you did not download CMI from the official GitHub download page (refer to the source section for the official download) and if you paid any amount of money for this, then you have been scammed!
+If you did not download CMI from the official GitHub download page and if you paid any amount of money for this, then you have been scammed!

 ## Support